Scroll For More Information

 It’s crucial to ensure each section of the form is correctly filled out – a discrepancy can make your entire claim ineligible, or not worth what it can be, even if your disability or medical condition qualifies for the DTC.

-We can help you complete the Disability Tax Credit certificate, positioning you best for a successful claim, and maximizing your retroactive credits.
+We can help you complete the Disability Tax Credit certificate, positioning you best for a successful claim, and maximizing your retroactive disability credits.
 Our Benefit Specialists have helped over 40,000 Canadians successfully retrieve their retroactive credits.
-We guarantee no upfront costs with our service – you only pay if we are successful.
+We have no upfront costs with our service – you only pay if we are successful.

 Our Disability Tax Credit Specialists can help you quickly complete your Disability Tax Credit certificate, positioning you best for a successful claim, and maximizing your refund.
-GET STARTED NOW!
+Get Started Now!